aplteam/Cider/docs/User-Guide.md

 ### OpenProject

-Naturally `OpenProject` is the most important command the Cider user comman group offers.
+Naturally `OpenProject` is the most important command the Cider user command group offers.
 We discuss all its actions in detail.

 Note that the  contents of the file `cider.config` directs what exactly Cider is going to do when its principal method, `OpenProject`, is executed.

 #### 1. Creating a project space

-The first step carried out by `]Cider.OpenProject` is to create a namespace with the name `projectSpace` as a child of `parent`, when `parent` defaults to `#` but may be something like `⎕SE` or `#.Foo.Goo`.
+The first step carried out by `]Cider.OpenProject` is to create a namespace with the name `projectSpace` as a child of `parent`, when `parent` defaults to `#` but may be something like `⎕SE` or `#.Foo.Goo` etc.

 The `parent` must exist while the `parentspace` may or may not exist.
 If it does not, it is created.
 If it already exists it must not contain a namespace `CiderConfig`.

 #### 2. Setting system variables

-In the next step `]Cider.OpenProject` is going to set at least three system variables defined in the config file in the `SYSVARS` section: `⎕IO`, `⎕ML` and `⎕WX`.
+In the next step `]Cider.OpenProject` is going to set at least two system variables defined in the config file in the `SYSVARS` section: `⎕IO` and `⎕ML`.

-It is important to set these three variables before code is brought into the workspace because bringing class scripts or namespace scripts into the workspace implies the execution of some code, and that code might well rely on the correct setting of those three system variables.
+It is important to set these variables before code is brought into the workspace because bringing class scripts or namespace scripts into the workspace implies the execution of some code, and that code might well rely on the correct setting of those system variables.

 If you need other system variables to carry specific values then you may add them to the `SYSVARS` section.